People say life is short. Sometimes maybe too short.

 “Nothing!
 Everything!
 Brandon is cured!
 Here, talk to him!”
 I handed her the phone.

 She talked to Brandon, then she talked to Aunt Susan.
 I decided that they’d be on the phone forever so I tore out of the house, ran the three blocks to Brandon’s house, and rang the doorbell about five times until he opened it.

 We stood there, me on their front porch holding the screen door open and Brandon standing inside holding the front door open, and both of us crying so much we couldn’t even talk because we were so happy.

 Brandon’s mom came to the door.
-“Matt, come inside so I can close the door and keep the bugs out.”
+“Matt, come inside and close the door so we can keep the bugs out.”

 “Sorry, Aunt Susan.
 Can I hug Brandon?”

 “Of course you can.”

 Brandon poked me in my shoulder.
 “I’m not fragile like an egg, Matt.
 If you hug me I won’t crack open.”
 That made us both laugh.